hsuanlee213/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - What is one habit or strategy from this project that you want to reuse in future labs or projects?
   - This could be a testing habit, a prompting strategy, or a way you used Git.
+    One strategy I want to reuse is making small changes and pushing them to GitHub frequently so that progress is tracked and mistakes can be easily reversed.
+I also learned to use the @codebase context in Copilot to help the AI understand the full project when suggesting fixes.
 - What is one thing you would do differently next time you work with AI on a coding task?
+  Next time, I would give more specific prompts when working with AI.
+AI can sometimes modify a large amount of code from a very small instruction, so focusing on a smaller section of the code and clearly describing the task can help keep the changes more controlled and easier to review.
 - In one or two sentences, describe how this project changed the way you think about AI generated code.
+  This project showed me that AI-generated code can be helpful and often high quality, but it still requires careful review.
+It is important to understand the logic behind the code instead of relying on AI completely.